tensorflow/tfjs-models/body-pix/README.md

 ### Multi-person body part segmentation

 Given an image with multiple people.
 BodyPix's `segmentMultiPersonParts` method predicts the 24 body part segmentations for *each* person.
 It returns *an array* of `PartSegmentation`s, each corresponding to one of the people.
-The `PartSegmentation` object contains a width, height, `Pose` and an Int32 array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.
+The `PartSegmentation` object contains a width, height, `Pose` and an Int32Array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.

 See the table in the documentation of `segmentPersonParts` for the values for each part.